fltk-rs/fltk-book/src/Valuators.md

 - HorNiceSlider
 - HorValueSlider

-Changing the valuators value in the gui triggers its callback.
+Changing the valuator's value in the gui triggers its callback.
 The current value of the valuator can be queried using the value() method.
 It can also be set using set_value().
 The ranges and step can also be queried and changed to your use case:
 ```rust
 use fltk::{prelude::*, *};